Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - From the key vault you can get the vault URI which you will have to link with the app
         - The connection link between the app and the Azure key vault is the secret and the connection between the Azure and App is a policy inside the vault that recognizes the application
             -`key vaule resource || access policies > create a new policy`

+    - **Manged identities**
+        - This is an alternative to application object
+        - Here you give an identity to an Azure resource (for example a VM) as if it were a user that can directly access the storage account
+        - To the identity you grant role based access control